readthedocs/blog/state-of-the-docs-2015.rst

 *What makes August so significant for us?*

-For starters, this August saw the **5th birthday of Read the Docs**!
+For starters, this August saw the `5th birthday of Read the Docs <bday_>`_!
 We're still humbled by the project's success, and the important role it continues to play for old and new users alike.

 This growth has been occasionally difficult to manage, especially when there hasn't been focused support given back to the community.
 Though the project